-Looking for Iowa Cottage Food Laws and Regulations: How to sell your homemade foods in Iowa in 2019?
+Looking for Iowa Cottage Food Laws and Regulations: How to sell your homemade foods in Iowa in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Date of the enactment of the law: 2016